mossydidar/mossydidar/README.md

 - 🧠 Exploring **AI agents, RAG systems, model explainability, and LLM-powered workflows**.
 - 🛠 Building tools that make machine learning outputs easier for business users to understand and trust.
 - ✍️ Writing more about AI, data science, and applied machine learning on Medium.
-- 🎧 Producing electronic music as **Djay Mossy** and exploring the creative side of technology.
+- 🎧 Producing electronic music as **Mossyy** and exploring the creative side of technology.

 ---